boynanboy/mydocker/README.md

 4. original code works on a old Ubuntu 14.04 linux kernel 3.13, I am using archlinux with much newer kernel
 5. original code is not ideal in terms of the code of itself (but at OK level)

-difference with original code base
+Here are the differences compare to original code base

 # for the code of Chapter 3.1 and what's next
 I fixed the issue that old code tried to imported the wrong package from github